 By watching these numbers, SaaS companies can improve and grow.

-What is SaaS Strategy?
+What is the SaaS Strategy?

 A SaaS strategy is like a business’s plan to make its software successful.
 It includes: